 Federated e-Infrastructures are a collection of at least partially autonomous entities that act together in some manner to provide a consumer with services.
 This federation includes a central federator, whose role varies widely depending on the type of federation considered, from strong central control through to weak coordination or even internal support for the federation and its members.

 The Federator is a body that provides some value-added services that somehow relate to the whole federation.
-These can range from very abstract or high level services such as advising customers on their needs, through fully integrated.
+These can range from very abstract or high level services such as advising customers on their needs, through fully integrated services offering a single point of contact to customers and concealing the underlying federation.

 The European Grid Infrastructure is an example of federated system, where individual Research Centres are autonomously operated nationally by their National Grid Initiatives (NGIs).
-The responsibility of service management is fully devolved to NGIs.
+The responsibility of service management is shared across the different partners with the federator having a different degree of responsibility depending on the amount of services being provided centrally.
 However, the adoption of common policies and procedures, strategies, technical roadmaps and the provisioning of central common services ensure integration of the national infrastructures.
 EGI.eu is the central organization that plays the role of Federator.

 The Challenges

-Research Infrastructures and Resource Infrastructures share common problems and pains.
+Research Infrastructures and Resource Infrastructures share common problems and pains:

 Lack of integration.
 Science is multi-disciplinary in nature and requires the development and deployment of integrated, secure, permanent service-driven yet heterogeneous e-Infrastructures.
-However, the development of ad-hoc solutions to common operational needs such as monitoring, accounting, authentication and authorization, technical support from multiple providers, is a barrier towards greater integration.
-The problem which is often faced is lack of interoperation and duplication of services; introducing harmonization at a late stage requires substantial effort and coordination with other organizations.
+However, the development of ad-hoc solutions to common operational needs such as monitoring, accounting, authentication and authorization and technical support from multiple providers, is a barrier towards greater integration.
+The problem that is often faced is lack of interoperation and duplication of services; introducing harmonization at a late stage requires substantial effort and coordination with other organizations.

-Inefficient service provisioning.
+Inefficient or unpredictable service provisioning.
 The delivery of production-quality services according to service management best practices and standards, and the development of an operations infrastructure require a substantial amount of expertise and effort.
 Small resource providers that are federated in an international infrastructure often do not retain enough expertise and effort to increase the quality of their service delivery.

 Federated Operations